apollo

 How does the drug interact with Thiokem-D Injection:

-Coadministration of Thiokem-D Injection with fondaparinux may increase the risk of bleeding.
+Co-administration use of Thiokem-D Injection with Flubiprofen may increase the risk of stomach bleeding and ulcers.

 How to manage the interaction:

-There may be a possible interaction between Thiokem-D Injection and Fondaparinux when taken together, but they can be taken together if your doctor has prescribed them.
-However, if you experience bleeding, severe back pain, dizziness, black or red stools, severe headache, weakness, and vomiting contact your doctor immediately.
+There is a possibility of interaction between Thiokem-D Injection and Flubiprofen but they can be taken together if your doctor has prescribed them.
+Consult your doctor immediately if you experience any symptoms like Nausea, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, burning in stomach, acidity, severe headache and weakness.
 Do not stop using any medications without first talking to your doctor.

 How does the drug interact with Thiokem-D Injection: